GoogleChromeLabs/proxx/README.md

 # PROXX

-This is a repository for [PROXX](https://proxx.app) - a game build for every device with web borwser (even for feature phones!)
+This is the repository for [PROXX](https://proxx.app) - a game built for every device with a web browser (including feature phones!)

 ## About this repository

-The app is build with [Preact](https://github.com/developit/preact) for the UI framework, [PostCSS](https://github.com/postcss/postcss) for the style, [Comlink](https://github.com/GoogleChromeLabs/comlink) for the web worker handling, and use [Rollup](https://github.com/rollup/rollup) to bundle it all.
+The app is built with [Preact](https://github.com/developit/preact) for UI components, [PostCSS](https://github.com/postcss/postcss) for styles, [Comlink](https://github.com/GoogleChromeLabs/comlink) for handling web workers and uses [Rollup](https://github.com/rollup/rollup) to bundle it all up.

-There are three main directories
+There are three main directories:

 - `/src/services`
 - `/src/rendering`